Niger - Data Protection Overview

 1. Governing Texts

-Niger, like other countries in the sub-region, aware of the urgency of the moment, hastened to legislate in the field to regulate the protection of personal data by providing a 'legal arsenal' of a preventive but also repressive nature.
-In this respect, it referred to Law No. 2017-28 of 3 May 2017 on the Protection of Personal Data Law , amended and supplemented by Law N° 2019-71 of 24 December 2019 (only available in French here) ('the Law'), which creates the High Authority for the Protection of Personal Data ('HAPDP').
+Niger, like other countries in the sub-region, aware of the urgency of the moment, hastened to legislate in the field of personal data protection, regulating the protection of personal data by providing a 'legal arsenal' of a preventive but also repressive nature.
+In this respect, it enacted Law No. 2017-28 of 3 May 2017 on the Protection of Personal Data Law, which is amended and supplemented by Law N° 2019-71 of 24 December 2019 (only available in French here) ('the Law'), which creates the High Authority for the Protection of Personal Data ('HAPDP').

 - the Law